 Capt.
 Ken Deaton of J-Lyn Charters reports from Harbor Beach:

 Steelhead fishing is very good with some being taken in the top 30 to 60 feet of water.
 Try straight out or North of the harbor, fish the color lines for best results.
-Keep your lines up high.
-Put out some 2,3, and 5 color lead lines on the boards, bright colors of spoons small, regular and magnum sizes for best results, fishing straight out and North of the harbor, start in 70 feet of water and work out as the sun comes up.
+Put out some long lines on the boards, bright colors of spoons, small, and regular sizes.
+Start in 75 feet of water and work out as the sun comes up.
 Fish from 30 to 60 feet down in 50 to 140 feet of water.

-Try for perch inside the harbor along the channel or South by the cemetery or by Wagner Park using minnows.
+Try for perch inside the harbor along the channel or South by the cemetery using minnows.